wp-plugins/sz-google/readme.txt

 * `[sz-drive-viewer]....: googe drive viewer`
 * `[sz-drive-save]......: googe drive save button`

-**Drive Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Drive Functions:** The functions of Drive unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_drive_get_embed()`
 * `szgoogle_drive_get_viewer()`